primefaces/primefaces/docs/7_1/components/dataexporter.md

 ## Getting Started with DataExporter

 DataExporter is nested in a UICommand component such as commandButton or commandLink.
-Exporting via AJAX is not supported.
+NOTE: Exporting via AJAX is not supported.
 For PDF exporting **iText** and for XLS exporting **Apache POI** libraries are required in the classpath.
 Target must point to a PrimeFaces Datatable.
 Assume the table to be exported is defined as;